chickendinosaur/storex/README.md

 ## Goal

-- Keep it simple.
 - No dependencies.
 - Similar api/functionality to Redux.
-- Performance.
 - Do not force creating a state copy to update state.
+- OOD design for extendability.

 ## Thoughts